 $475,000 Settlement for Man Sprayed by Caustic Chemical

-The Plaintiff was a Jones Act seaman who sustained injury to his right eye after being sprayed with a caustic chemical.
+The Plaintiff was a Jones Act seaman who sustained an injury to his right eye after being sprayed with a caustic chemical.
 The case settled the weekend before trial after Paul Skrabanek won almost all rulings at the pretrial hearing.
 He also took five depositions on the case.

 $415,000 for Yacht Chef